engineersCode/EngComp3_tourdynamics/notebooks_en/README.md

 ## Module 3: Fly at change in systems

+Tackling the dynamics of change with computational thinking.

 * **Get a PDF version to print**: _Engineering Computations Module 3: Fly at change in systems._ figshare. https://doi.org/10.6084/m9.figshare.5673526